cunni/pyspherepack/README.md

 Some current issues:

 * deal properly with the fact that we don't enforce the box, so the radii aren't really correct
 * add a shuffle_repeat method that keeps self.x_best and so on.
+* make self.x clearly an unconstrained map from the box to the reals (needlessly confusing now)
 * add comparison to hexagonal and square and known best
 * set up travis
 * sloppy: the way it adds the radius doesn't allow precise box aspect to be specified, only can be specified up to the edge + 2 rad, whatever that rad will be.